bartoszbenna/tetris/README.md

 # tetris
 Tetris game in console.
-Written in python
+Written in Python, needs Colorama library to run correctly.